 Don’t be distracted by looking at others or thinking they’re more prepared than you.
 This creates room for test anxiety in college and makes it harder to transfer your knowledge to the exam.
 Instead, focus on the questions and start writing what you know.
 Paying attention to what others are doing will interfere with your ability to think and hurt your confidence.

 Again, everyone has their own way of solving problems in the examination.
 You might know a different formula or method. so if you pay attention to the person sitting next to you, you might develop test anxiety if you notice they’re doing something different than you.

 Study for the Test in Groups

 Being a lone ranger while preparing for the test will not help you beat test anxiety in college.
 Learn to work in groups and you’ll be ahead of the pack.
 You’ll also end up spending less time studying because others will identify your mistakes faster and help you improve.
 Finally, the true test of understanding a college topic is if you can teach it to someone else.

 Avoid negative thoughts in the exam room.
 Lack of confidence is a major factor in test anxiety in college and thinking positively is an easy hack.
 Negative thinking as you prepare for the test and during the test interferes with your mind, and you forget the points you had learned.
 Like they say, fake it ‘til you make it.

 Exams are part of the learning process and failing in a test is not the end of the world.
 Instead, identify where you went wrong and focus to improve next time.
 Test anxiety in college is a real thing, but once you know you may get it, you have everything you need to overcome it.

 Pay Us to Take Your Online Test

-If you’ve run out of time or simply have more important things to do, you can fill out a free quote request and have us take your online test.
-We can also take care your essays, projects, and quizzes.
+If you’ve run out of time or simply have more important things to do, you can send us a request and have us take your online test.
+We can also take care of your essays, projects, and quizzes.
 You can even have us take your online class for you.